 Our expert says: Always budget for two coats of paint as this is recommended for the best finish.
 This can vary, depending on paint quality, as a cheaper paint may need three or even four coats to achieve a consistent look.

 While primers are not essential, we highly recommend using them if painting your home yourself - they really help in achieving the perfect finish.
 A good primer will also prevent damage to paint if cellotape or blu-tak is used on the walls and later removed.

 Water based paints are dominating the paint market now as they are less damaging to the environment, dry faster and have a less overpowering odour compared to oil based paints.
 With water based paints you have less need for white spirits as they clean up with water instead.
 They also hold their colour better than oil based, so you have a lower risk of yellowing, over time.

 Let’s face it, we’ve all been there – that moment you realise you haven’t purchased enough paint for the job, or the frustrating feeling of having loads left over and feel you’ve spent excess money.

 Our expert says: As a rule of thumb, you can expect to cover 12 square meters with one litre of paint.
 Make sure to measure the width and height of your room, taking into account the size of any windows or doors in the room.
 Then, when you’re at your local, independent paint shop, they will be able to calculate the approximate amount of paint you need.
 Remember to factor in two coats of paint.

 Now that you’re ready to take on that DIY painting job, don’t forget to protect the home you give so much TLC to.
-Aviva home insurance has your back, you can learn more here.
+Learn more about Aviva home insurance.